jkunimune/Djastiz/en-Specification.md

 ### Phonotactics

-Oltilip generally follows a (C)(G)V(G)(C) syllable structure, where any letter can appear in any position according to its class.
+Oltilip generally follows a simple yet permissive (C)(G)V(G)(C) syllable structure, where any letter can appear in any position according to its class.
 The only restrictions are the disallowance of double letters and the clusters "ey", "ow", "iy", "uw", "yi", and "wu" within roots.
-These restrictions are dropped for loanwords.
+These restrictions are dropped for compound words, where such combinations may be ineviteable, and loanwords, where root recognition is more highly valued.
 The exception to this syllable structure is the pronoun "l", which can be analysed as a syllabic consonant.
 However, because it is syntactically always adjacent to a consonant, it need never be pronounced as such.
+All nouns, pronouns, numerals, and postpositions end with consonants, while verbs and sentence particles end with vowels.

+Note that while "w" and "y" are morphologically distinct from "u" and "i", they never contrast, so speakers of languages without glides in medial positions can use vowels instead.

+Stress always falls on the penultimate vowel of a word, unless the IPA extensions are used and a stress marker indicates otherwise.

 ## Grammar